wp-plugins/nggtags-for-wp-media-library/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 0.4 =
+= 0.5 =
-support for multiple taxonomies and boolean expressions = 0.3.1 =
+modified WordPress media library page to filter by tags and bulk add/remove tags = 0.4 = support for multiple taxonomies and boolean expressions = 0.3.1 =